What is the difference between PDM and PLM

 • Streamlined Workflows: PLM provides broader integration for end-to-end processes.

-• Reduced Errors: PDM ensures version control, while PLM minimizes process inefficiencies.
+• Reduced Errors: PDM ensures version control, while PLM minimise process inefficiencies.

 • Enhanced Decision-Making: PLM’s data analytics drive informed business strategies.